-As of January 31, 2019, long-term debt consisted of \$250.0 principal amount of 11.5% senior secured notes due 2025 (the "Notes") offered pursuant to Rule 144A under the Securities Act and to certain non-U.S. persons outside the United States in compliance with Regulation S under the Securities Act.
+As of January 31, 2020 and 2019, long-term debt consisted of \$250.0 principal amount of 11.5% senior secured notes due November 2025 (the "Notes") offered pursuant to Rule 144A under the Securities Act and to certain non-U.S. persons outside the United States in compliance with Regulation S under the Securities Act.
 The indenture governing the Notes requires semi-annual interest payments on May 1 and November 1 of each year through the maturity date of November 1, 2025.
-On a net basis, after taking into consideration the debt issue costs for the Notes, total debt as of January 31, 2019 was \$242.2.
+On a net basis, after taking into consideration the debt issue costs for the Notes, total debt as of January 31, 2020 and 2019 was \$243.0 and \$242.2, respectively.

-As of January 31, 2019, the Company also had a \$100.0 asset-based revolving credit facility pursuant to a senior secured credit agreement dated August 10, 2018 (the "ABL Facility").
+As of January 31, 2020 and 2019, the Company also had a \$100.0 asset-based revolving credit facility pursuant to a senior secured credit agreement dated August 10, 2018 (the "ABL Facility").
 The ABL Facility became effective on September 14, 2018, the date of the Spin-Off, and matures in September 2023.
 On October 22, 2018, the ABL Facility was amended primarily to permit the Company to issue the Notes and acquire Motley and also amended the definition of the required ratio (as defined in the ABL Facility) as a result of the Notes issuance.
-Unamortized deferred costs for the ABL Facility of \$1.2 were recorded in other non-current assets as of January 31, 2019.
+Unamortized deferred costs for the ABL Facility of \$0.9 and \$1.2 were recorded in other non-current assets as of January 31, 2020 and 2019, respectively.

 Borrowings under the ABL Facility bear interest at a rate equal to the London interbank offered rate plus the applicable margin (as defined in the ABL Facility).
-No amounts were outstanding under the ABL Facility as of January 31, 2019.
+No amounts were outstanding under the ABL Facility as of January 31, 2020 or 2019.

 The ABL Facility is tied to a borrowing base formula and has no maintenance financial covenants.
-The ABL Facility is secured by, among other things, a first priority lien on our accounts receivable and inventory and contains customary conditions precedent to borrowing and affirmative and negative covenants, all of which were met as of January 31, 2019.
+The ABL Facility is secured by, among other things, a first priority lien on our accounts receivable and inventory and contains customary conditions precedent to borrowing and affirmative and negative covenants, all of which were met as of January 31, 2020.
+Availability under the ABL Facility is determined primarily by a borrowing base formula calculated based on a percentage of our accounts receivable and inventory (\$60.0 million as of January 31, 2020).
+The amount of availability under the ABL Facility will be reduced by the greater of \$10.0 million or 15% of the borrowing base during any period for which the Company's fixed charge coverage ratio is not at least 1:1 for the trailing four quarters for which financial statements have been delivered.